-This fee provision may be altered by the ADR Program\by amendment, by court order, or where emergency relief is requested and is in accordance with the Federal Poverty Guidelines.
+This fee provision may be altered by the ADR Program by amendment, by court order, or where emergency relief is requested and is in accordance with the Federal Poverty Guidelines.

 - 10.2 Fee Waiver or Reduction.
 A party may petition the ADR Program for a fee reduction or waiver where circumstances warrant.
 Requesting parties must fully complete a Request for Fee Waiver or Fee Reduction.
-Said form is available from the ADR Office.
+Said form is available from the ADR Office or website www.adr6th.org.
+A requesting party represented by an attorney who has been paid (regardless of amount or payment method) will not be granted a waiver or reduction of fees.
 The ADR Program shall use the Poverty Guidelines as set forth in the Federal Register to determine eligibility.
 All applications for fee waivers/reductions must be made three (3) days prior to the ADR conference date.
 No application will be granted after an ADR conference has commenced. - 10.3 Payment Due at Session.
 The fee for the ADR session is to be paid at the time of the session and shared equally by the parties unless otherwise arranged.
 Failure to pay the neutral may place the non-paying party in contempt of court, cause the case to be postponed or proceed immediately (whichever is appropriate as determined by the ADR Program Director) and/or entitle the neutral to petition the court for a judgment against the party.
 In assigned cases, parties are to be prepared to pay a minimum of one hour or \$100.00.
 Fees occurring after the first hour will be billed in half-hour increments with anything over an hour rounded up to the next half-hour. - 10.4 Reporting.
 The neutral shall submit a report to the ADR Program which shall include a statement as to the length of time in the ADR conference, amount of compensation paid in each case, the result of the conference, and any other information which may required by the ADR Program.